On primitive elements of algebraic function fields and models of $X_0(N)$

 In Section \ref{epe} we discuss the special case of Theorem \ref{thm-3} when $\dim W=4$.
-The approach is based on estimates based on the Primitive Element Theorem of finite separable field extensions in the form stated in (\cite{w}, 6.10) adapted to our case via general Lemma \ref{epe-1}, and estimates on absolute of roots of polynomials (see Lemma \ref{epe-4}), one of them is Mahler estimate \cite{Mahler}.
+The approach is based on estimates based on the Primitive Element Theorem of finite separable field extensions in the form stated in \cite[Section 6.10]{w} adapted to our case via general Lemma \ref{epe-1}, and estimates on absolute values of roots of polynomials (see Lemma \ref{epe-4}), one of them is Mahler's estimate \cite{Mahler}.
 The main results are Propositions \ref{epe-5} and \ref{epe-6}.
-Proposition \ref{epe-5} is a general result and Proposition \ref{epe-6} is a nice example $W=S_4(\Gamma_0(14))$.
+Proposition \ref{epe-5} is a general result, and Proposition \ref{epe-6} is a nice example for $W=S_4(\Gamma_0(14))$.
 The application of Proposition \ref{epe-6} is given by Corollary \ref{epe-6-cor}

 In Section \ref{trial} we adapt to our case the trial method, commonly used in the cases of algebraic number fields, \cite{ynt}, where an element that is chosen from a certain subset of the field extension is tested for being primitive.
 We present a very efficient algorithm for computing model of $X_0(N)$ when $X_0(N)$ is not hyperelliptic and $g(\Gamma_0(N))\ge 4$.
 We use $W=S_2(\Gamma_0(N))$.
 As an example, we consider the case $X_0(72)$.

-.2in We would like to thank the referee for suggestions on improvements of our results and methods.
+We would like to thank the referee for suggestions on improvements of our results and methods.